-Mr. Lim Yit Kiong, aged 44, a Malaysian, was appointed to the Board on 26 February 2015 as Independent Non-Executive Director of the Company.
+Mr. Lim Yit Kiong, was appointed to the Board on 26 February 2015 as Independent Non-Executive Director of the Company.

 Mr. Lim obtained his Honours Degree in Commerce Accounting from Curtin University of Technology.
-Mr Lim is a member of CPA Australia and a member of Malaysian Institution of Accountants (MIA).
+Mr. Lim is a member of CPA Australia and a member of Malaysian Institution of Accountants (MIA).

 He was attached to KPMG from 1999 to 2003.
-After spending four (4) years in audit line, he was invited to join Aturmaju Resources Berhad as Group Account Manager in 2004.
-After leaving Aturmaju Resources Berhad, he was appointed Group Accountant of Usahawan Borneo Group on 2 May 2008.
+After spending four (4) years in audit line, he was invited to join Aturmaju Resources Berhad (now known as ARB Berhad) as Group Account Manager in 2004.
+After leaving ARB Berhad, he was appointed Group Accountant of Usahawan Borneo Group on 2 May 2008.
 He was also appointed as the Company Secretary of Usahawan Borneo Group on 12 August 2008.